vEnhance/1802/src/vectors.typ

 #idea[
-  Everything we used slope for in 18.01, we should rethink in terms of normal vectors for 18.02.
+  Everything we used slope for in 18.01, we should rephrase in terms of normal vectors for 18.02.
 ]

 #recipe(title: [Recipe for calculating normal vector to a plane])[